 After leaving Stockbridge, you may want to stop just 10 minutes north on Route 7 in the town of Lenox.

-The Lenox Station Museum is open every Saturday.
+The Lenox Station Museum is open every Saturday between Memorial Day and Labor Day.
 Visit the restored railway station and ride the Jitney train a short distance to get a feel for the heyday of rail travel.

 The Mount in Lenox was once the home of author Edith Wharton.
 She called the estate “a spacious and dignified house,” and it has been restored to look like it did when she lived there in the early 20th century.
 This splendid estate is open March through October.
 The mansion offers various tours, including an evening ghost tour.
 Yes, the house is believed to be haunted!